1An Introduction to God

 In our quest to get to “yada’ – know” Yahowah and to “byn – understand” what He is offering and expecting in return, this is an ideal time to consider the Three Statements and Seven Instructions Yahowah chiseled in stone.
 On the First of Two Tablets, God summarized His message to humankind, providing an essential perspective from which to observe His Towrah.

-On the Second Tablet, our Father explained how to live a fulfilling and rewarding life, providing instructions whose implications are spiritual.
-And within these statements, Yahowah affirmed the terms and conditions of His Covenant – the Family-Oriented Relationship Agreement which is central to His purpose in creating us.
+On the Second Tablet, our Father explained how to live a fulfilling and rewarding life, providing instructions whose implications are more spiritual than material.
+Within these statements, Yahowah affirmed the terms and conditions of His Covenant – the Family-Oriented Relationship Agreement which is central to His purpose in creating us.

-There were no “commandments” listed on either Tablet.
-Only one of the Seven Instructions and none of the Three Statements were written in the imperative mood, which typically conveys volition, but can on rare occasions denote a command.
+There are no “commandments” listed on either Tablet.
+Only one of the Seven Instructions and none of the Three Statements were written in the imperative mood, which typically conveys volition but can, on rare occasions, denote a command.
 This lone exception, which addresses our relationship with our Mother and Father, is the most familial in nature, further underscoring the absurdity of labeling these statements “commandments.”

 Legality is the opposite because it is externally imposed.
 It is regulated by a detailed code of conduct replete with established consequences for those who are caught violating the judicial standard of those wielding political, religious, or military power.
 Laws are obligatory, and they are levied without the consent of those they seek to control.
 Punishments for violating them, regardless of one’s motivations or choices, ignorance or knowledge, are levied without the consent of the perpetrator – thus negating freewill.
 Under such systems, behaviors are initiated and perpetuated based on an assessment of the potential gain, the likelihood of getting caught, in addition to the severity of the penalty that will be imposed by those in positions of authority.